arun-sp/MyYouTube/docs/index.md

 ```

 That's it.
 We have the data that we need to start plotting to get a sense of my time on YouTube.

-###- My YouTube Watch Actvity Distribution Since 2019
--### My YouTube Watch Actvity Distribution Since 2019
+## Plots

 - ### My YouTube Watch Actvity Distribution Since 2019

 Let's plot a histogram type plot of the Time column.
 This will show how many videos I have been watching on YouTube every month.